 3D Printing Points to Careers for Students

 Bill Gates once said, “Be nice to geeks.
 You’ll probably end up working for one.”
-The co-founder of Microsoft understood the changing role of technology for the jobs of the future and so do West Michigan business leaders.
+The co-founder of Microsoft understood the changing role of technology for the jobs of the future and so do West Michigan businesses.
 That's why introducing the next generation of workers to cutting-edge innovations like 3D printing makes sense.
-Businesses are now partnering with with teachers and students long before they graduate to prepare them for the jobs of the future.
+Businesses are now partnering with teachers and students long before they graduate to prepare them for the jobs of the future.

 Job growth is expected in these key areas: